NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Added end loop preview and setting for end loop preview wave amount.
 - Optimised deleting spawns.
 - Added "clear search" buttons to "Download Spawnset" window.
+- Added "has leaderboard" column to the spawnset list in the "Download Spawnset" window.
 - Fixed log not being written to.
 - The spawn index visualisation now starts at 1 rather than 0.
 - Layout improvements.